jaredly/esyi/Readme.md

 - [x] respect the "available" flag in `opam`
 - [x] get tsdl building ok
 - [x] get reason-wall-demo building!
+- [x] be able to install its own deps!

 ## Need to work generally

-- [ ] have the ocaml peerdependency version actually matter (I ignore the version currently)
 - [ ] ~ should resolve before the empty string in opam land
 - [ ] grab & update esy-opam-overrides and opam-repository automatically
+- [ ] have the ocaml peerdependency version actually matter (I ignore the version currently)

+## After that

+- [ ] be able to process normal npm dependencies -- first by trying to do it without conflicts, and then relaxing the requirement and doing an after-pass to remove unneeded duplicates.
+- [ ] output a nice "esy.resolved" file that `esy b` can then read to know where dependencies live.

 ## Needed less urgently